UltrosBot/Ultros-contrib/Lua/README.md

 obj:func()
 ```

-This allows Lua and Python functions to be used the same with, without requiring different syntax for each type.
+This allows Lua and Python functions to be used the same way, without requiring different syntax for each type.
 You are free to use colon syntax for classes other than the main plugin, but we suggest using closure-style classes
 for everything to keep it consistent, unless you have good reason not to.